Boredom: Psychology

 Different scholars use different definitions of boredom, which complicates research.
 Boredom has been defined by Cynthia D. Fisher in terms of its main central psychological processes: "an unpleasant, transient affective state in which the individual feels a pervasive lack of interest and difficulty concentrating on the current activity."
 Mark Leary et al. describe boredom as "an affective experience associated with cognitive attentional processes."
 Robert Plutchik characterized boredom as a mild form of disgust.
 In positive psychology, boredom is described as a response to a moderate challenge for which the subject has more than enough skill.

 There are three types of boredom, all of which involve problems of engagement of attention.
 These include times when humans are prevented from engaging in wanted activity, when humans are forced to engage in unwanted activity, or when people are simply unable for some other reason to maintain engagement in an activity.
 Boredom proneness is a tendency to experience boredom of all types.
 This is typically assessed by the Boredom Proneness Scale.
 Recent research has found that boredom proneness is clearly and consistently associated with failures of attention.
 Boredom and its proneness are both theoretically and empirically linked to depression and similar symptoms.
 Nonetheless, boredom proneness has been found to be as strongly correlated with attentional lapses as with depression.
 Although boredom is often viewed as a trivial and mild irritant, proneness to boredom has been linked to a very diverse range of possible psychological, physical, educational, and social problems.

 Absent-mindedness is where a person shows inattentive or forgetful behaviour.
 Absent-mindedness is a mental condition in which the subject experiences low levels of attention and frequent distraction.
 Absent-mindedness is not a diagnosed condition, but rather a symptom of boredom and sleepiness which people experience in their daily lives.
 People who are absent-minded tend to show signs of memory lapse and weak recollection of recently occurring events.
 This can usually be a result of a variety of other conditions often diagnosed by clinicians such as attention deficit hyperactivity disorder and depression.
-In addition to absent-mindedness leading to an array of consequences affecting daily life, it can have as more severe, long-term problems.
+In addition to absent-mindedness leading to an array of consequences affecting daily life, it can also have more severe, long-term problems.